How to Combine Multiple Workbooks to One Workbook in Excel (6 Ways)

 Use VBA Code to Combine Multiple Workbooks To One Workbook in Excel

 After pressing the F5 key, you will have options to select files.
-Pick as many Excel files as you want to combine all together.
+Pick as many Excel files as you want to combine them all together.

 Things to Remember